Alpine Tips

 Now, we have a locker draw in place of one of the regular quickdraws.
 Definitely a bit more security here.
 (The angle of the rope running through the carabiners will going to add a bit of friction, but it's still acceptable.)

-Here’s an alternative.
-Similar setup, this time with 4 lockers.
-Nice long dogbones, round stock carabiners at the bottom for a smooth rapport, and super secure.
-Which set up would you prefer to climb on?
+Here’s an (overly cautious?) alternative.
+Similar setup, this time with two locker draws.
+Long dogbones, round stock carabiners at the bottom for a smooth lower, and super secure.

 “Wrap 3, Pull 2” - about the strongest anchor possible